simachri/discord-bot-techlearn-sapcloud/Project_Setup.md

         folder.
      1. Open a terminal through _Terminal | New Terminal_.
      1. Run `pipenv install`.

+  1. Install the _Python_ extension:
+     1. On the toolbar on the left hand side, click the button _Extensions: Open VSX Registry_.
+     1. In the search field, search for _'python'_, select __Python__ and click the button _Install_ right next to it and wait until it is installed (the button changes to _Uninstall_).
+     1. Create/adjust the file `.vscode/settings.json` to tell the BAS the location of our Python runtime environment:
+        ```json
+        {
+            "actions": [],
+            "python.pythonPath": "~/projects/sap-learnfest-discord-bot-starter/.venv/bin/python"
+        }
+        ```

   1. Create a `.env.dev` file in the project workspace and provide the following
      contents: